khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-02/Note-02.md

 ## Libuv

-* Written in highly optimize C programming language
+* Written in highly optimize C programming language and many other langauges like Ruby etc.
 * Handles input/ouput tasks

 ## ASynchronous